miketeachestech/example-videogame-store-python-oo-app/README.md

 - Save and load data to a CSV or JSON file to have persistence
 - Hash passwords to improve security
 - Improve error handling and input validation

+## Thanks for stopping by!
+You can also find business rules in BUSINESSRULES.md and diagrams in DIAGRAMS.md.